All Episodes

 And his answer was he doesn't believe him.

-That's that's what he said, and and that's fair.
+That's what he said, and that's fair.

-Um my personal observation is I do believe him.
+My personal observation is I do believe him.

-I think he has every intention if he does become president to be successful.
+I think he has every intention, if he does become president, to be successful.

-Uh that's my perception.
+That's my perception.

-We know Republicans promised to repeal and replace Obamacare, and they had their symbolic votes, but they never actually used the power of the purse that they had at their disposal.
+Now, you can't say that any of the 17 candidates that we can sit here and guarantee in stone, we know Republicans promised to repeal and replace Obamacare, and they had their symbolic votes, but they never actually used the power of the purse that they had at their disposal.

-So they broke their promise too.
+So they broke their promise, too.

 They broke their promise on stopping executive amnesty.

-They start making deals.
+And they start making deals.

-And that's a that's one of his key phrases.
+And that's one of his key phrases.

 I'm a deal maker.

-Okay, well, we and as you have stated, we gave you the House, you did nothing for us.
+Okay, well, we, and as you have stated, we gave you the House.

-We gave you the Senate, you did nothing for us.
+You did nothing for us.

-And they all get back in their their smoke-filled luncheon rooms and cut deals, and the American people are always left out of it.
+And they all get back in their smoke-filled luncheon rooms and cut deals, and the American people are always left out of it.

 Yeah, I mean, and you know what?